Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 ### LIST address port .

 Requests a list of files which are available for downloading from the server.
 Returns FILE response and the list is in the response's body.
+The option element is not needed in this request, so the fourth argument is ".".

 #### Additional information